Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 # 🛠 Develop on Dolphin

 ## Introduction
-This guide provides step-by-step instructions to set up a Calamari development node to test your applications on the public testnet named Dolphin.
-A Calamari development node acts as your personal development environment to build and test applications on the Calamari Network.
+This guide provides step-by-step instructions to connect to a Dolphin node to test your applications on the public testnet named Dolphin.
+Dolphin is the public testnet of Calamari, which in turn is Manta Network's canary.
+A Dolphin node acts as your personal development environment to build and test applications for the Calamari Network.

 ## Download Binary File